codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

     https://github.com/phpredis/phpredis

-.. warning:: CodeIgniter's Session library does NOT use the actual 'redis'
+.. important:::: CodeIgniter's Session library does NOT use the actual 'redis'
     ``session.save_handler``.
 Take note **only** of the path format in the link above.